mongodb/specifications/source/unified-test-format/unified-test-format.rst

 the test runner MUST end the session (e.g. call `endSession <../sessions/driver-sessions.rst#endsession>`_).

-If the test failed or started a transaction, the test runner MUST terminate any open transactions (see: `Terminating Open Transactions`_).
+If the test started a transaction, the test runner MUST terminate any open transactions (see: `Terminating Open Transactions`_).

 Proceed to the subsequent test.